Pandarikulam: Historical place

 Another important historical site in Pandarikulam is the step arch, a remnant from the British colonial era.
 This structure is linked to the construction of the railroad connecting Colombo to Jaffna, with Vavuniya emerging as a key location for replenishing water for steam engines.
 Vavuniya was known for its numerous tanks, including the prominent Vairavarpuliyankulam near the Vavuniya railway station.
 However, due to the tank's considerable depth and safety concerns, an alternative water source was sought.
 Pandarikulam, with its shallower tank and ample water supply, became the most suitable option for water extraction.
-During the railway's construction, enslaved individuals were tasked with this laborious work, and the step arch was erected to provide them a place to rest, serving as a testament to the arduous efforts of that time.
+During the railway's construction, slaves were tasked with this work, and the step arch was erected to provide them a place to rest.